warestack/cc/Class-2/lab2-part0.md

 #### Prepare your workspace

-Before we start coding, we need to install two important tools:

-- **Visual Studio Code (VS Code)** → our code editor
-- **Node.js** → allows us to run JavaScript outside the browser and comes with **npm** (Node Package Manager) for installing extra libraries and tools.
+Before we start coding, we need to install Visual Studio Code (VSC) and Node.js that allows us to run JavaScript outside the browser and comes with **npm** (Node Package Manager) for installing extra libraries and tools.
 These will be your main tools for building and running applications.

 #### Step 1: Install Visual Studio Code